krrgeorges/WikipediaLinkHooker/README.md

 ### WikipediaLinkHooker

-WikipediaLinkHooker is a utility tool thats allows for improvement of content quality through adding wikipedia links to a word(eg: Geology) or group of words(Battle of the Bulge) if an article about a word or a group of words exists
+WikipediaLinkHooker is a utility tool thats allows for improvement of content quality through adding wikipedia links to a word(eg: Geology) or group of words(eg:Battle of the Bulge) if an article about a word or a group of words exists

 ### Why should I use this?